The Art of Vulnerability in Eating Disorder Recovery

 As a child, the raw emotions I observed came in the form of daily confrontations between my mom and sister.
 Their volatile arguments would last for hours until they both shut down out of pure exhaustion.
 At an early age, I assumed that all emotions were as disruptive as the ones I retreated from at home.
 I had labels for such emotions: loud, messy, weak, and erratic—not worth the trouble of expressing.
 I learned to process internally, to avoid those clumsy outbursts, and to be quasi-truthful with others while still holding them back at a safe distance.

 While this defense mechanism successfully buffered me from pain, it also left me feeling numb, cynical, impenetrable, and cut off from the world.
 Those were excellent conditions for my eating disorder to thrive in.
-The more familiar I became with mistrust and isolation, the further I spiraled into harmful behaviors until finally seeking help in my mid-twenties.
+The more familiar I became with mistrust and isolation, the further I spiraled into harmful behaviors until I finally sought help in my mid-20s.
 This was one of the scariest, most desperate actions I had ever taken, but it showed me that being vulnerable is not a weakness—it's a strength.
-I am still unraveling my fears and reframing my assumptions in this area, but I do believe that making room for vulnerability is part of eating disorder recovery.
+I am still unraveling my fears and reframing my assumptions in this area, but I do believe that making room for the art of vulnerability is part of eating disorder recovery.

 What I'm Learning About the Art Vulnerability in Eating Disorder Recovery